-The growth targets in Table 4 were set based the average of people not connected between April-July 2022 and then multiplying that average to an estimation of 1 behaviorist being able to provide services to 5 people.
+The growth targets in Table 4 were set based on the average of people not connected between April-July 2022 and then multiplying that average to an estimation of 1 behaviorist being able to provide services to 5 people.
 As noted above, DBHDS does not have data on the exact number of behavioral clinicians that a provider agency employs.
-If there is a conservative assumption that each provider agency noted in the last column from Table 4 only consists of 1 clinician, the goal set for June 2023 is now met for the Eastern, Northern, Southwestern, and Central regions, as the growth targets were 2, 3, 1, and 3 behaviorists respectively and the column labeled "Provider count..." represents providers as opposed to behaviorists.
-There has been growth of 1 provider in the Western region since FY23Q1 (target was 2 providers), so that target has not been met.
-There was a loss of 1 provider in the Eastern region since the last data review, however the June 2023 target remains met.
+If there is a conservative assumption that each provider agency noted in the last column from Table 4 only consists of 1 clinician, the goal set for June 2023 continues to be met for all regions.

-It must be noted that while there were 11 additional providers that came into this service since the last report, some providers may deliver services to multiple regions.
-For example, there are now 19 additional providers that can deliver services in the Northern region since FY23Q1, but some of these providers may be brand new to this service (included in the 11 noted in the preceding sentence), while others may have been part of therapeutic behavioral consultation for some time and are now expanding their services into different regions of the state.
-Regardless of these nuances, the count of providers for this service has increased and the trajectory of "connectivity" as outlined earlier in this report remains positive.
-DBHDS is pleased with the overall growth and continued progress on connectivity and will continue in its efforts outlined through the Root Causes and Gap Analysis and Improvement Targets sections of this report.
+It must be noted that some providers may deliver services to multiple regions.
+For example, there are now 24 additional providers that can deliver services in the Northern region since FY23Q1, but some of these providers may be new to this service, while others may have been part of therapeutic behavioral consultation for some time and are now expanding their services into different regions of the state.
+Regardless of these nuances, the count of providers for this service has increased.